phoenixframework/phoenix/guides/components.md

 {@inner_content}
 ```

-That's where our templates are injected once they rendered.
+That's where our templates are injected once they are rendered.
 The root layout is reused by controllers and live views alike.

 Any dynamic functionality of your application is then implemented as function components.
 For example, your application menu and sidebar is typically part of the `app` component in `lib/hello_web/components/layouts.ex`, which is invoked in every template: